nutanix-cloud-native/opendocs/docs/guides/openshift/install/assisted_installer/assisted.md

         image_uri           = "https://api.openshift.com/api/assisted-images/images/fff332e9-abc1-42d1-b9e4-60ce81a914bf?arch=x86_64&image_token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2Nzc3NDIzNjEsInN1YiI6ImZmZjMzMmU5LWFiYzEtNDJkMS1iOWU0LTYwY2U4MWE5MTRiZiJ9.w5uPr2yxw2Vk1ZbeIdOlvaAqDOY0TliuMQUX1j0fTLo&type=minimal-iso&version=4.12"
         ```

-7. Validate your Terraform code
+8. Validate your Terraform code

     ```bash
     tf validate
     ```

+9. Run Terraform plan to check what resources will be created

+    ```bash
+    tf plan
+    ```
+    ``` { .bash .no-copy }
+    # you will see the number of resources that will be created for confirmation
+    Plan: 6 to add, 0 to change, 0 to destroy.
+    ```

-8. Apply your Terraform code to create virtual machines and associated resources
+10. Apply your Terraform code to create virtual machines and associated resources

     ```bash
     tf apply